-After reading this lesson the student will understand the various roles played by the company secretaries in employment as well as in practice.
+After reading this chapter the student will understand the various roles played by the company secretaries in employment as well as in practice.

-The Company Secretaries play an important role as governance professionals in all types of corporates, whether it is a private company, public company, section 8 company, government company or so.
-In the recent international development in corporate governance, the role of Company Secretaries is not limited to the doing compliance with laws, regulations, standards, and codes; it is also about creating cultures of good practice.
+The company secretaries play an important role as governance professionals in all types of corporates, whether it is a private company, public company, section 8 company, government company or so.
+In the recent international development in corporate governance, the role of company secretaries is not limited to the doing compliance with laws, regulations, standards, and codes; it is also about creating cultures of good practice.

-With the increased role, the Company Secretaries require increased technical skills and experience to know what corporate governance practices are needed in an organization and why.
+With the increased role of company secretaries the company secretaries requires the increased technical skills and experience to know what corporate governance practices are needed in an organization and why.
 They also need emotional intelligence, skills, and experience to ensure that they know how the practices typically would be implemented to work effectively.

-In the later 90's the Company Secretaries are recognized as a designated officer of the company to maintain the record of the company whereas in the current scenario is Company Secretary is expected to provide professional guidance to shareholders, boards, individual directors, management and other stakeholders on the governance aspects of strategic decisions.
+In the later 90's the company secretaries are recognized as a designated officer of the company to maintain the record of the company whereas in the current scenario is company secretary is expected to provide professional guidance to shareholders, boards, individual directors, management and other stakeholders on the governance aspects of strategic decisions.

-The Company Secretary act as a bridge for information, communication, advice, and arbitration between the board and management and between the organization and its stakeholders including shareholders.
+The company secretary act as a bridge for information, communication, advice, and arbitration between the board and management and between the organization and its stakeholders including shareholders.

-To fulfill this role, the Company Secretary needs to be fully aware of the powers, rights, duties, and obligations of his entire business portfolio.
+To fulfill this role, the company secretary needs to be fully aware of the powers, rights, duties, and obligations of his entire business portfolio.
 In addition to providing advice and communication, the corporate secretary often called on to create and manage relationships between these different players in the corporate governance system.
-To carry out this role effectively, a Company Secretary needs to act with the highest integrity and independence in protecting the interests of the organization, its shareholders, and others with a legitimate interest in the organization's affairs.
+To carry out this role effectively, a company secretary needs to act with the highest integrity and independence in protecting the interests of the organization, its shareholders, and others with a legitimate interest in the organization's affairs.
 This level of responsibility calls for a thorough knowledge of the business environment in which the organization operates as well as of the laws, rules, and regulations that govern its activities.
-Company Secretaries typically provide practical support to the chairman of the organization to ensure that board meetings are managed effectively.
+Company secretaries typically provide practical support to the chairman of the organization to ensure that board meetings are managed effectively.
 This typically would entail assisting the chairman with agenda development, ensuring that meetings are conducted in line with good governance and statutory and regulatory requirements, drafting minutes, and following up on implementation of decisions made by the board.

-Accordingly, to understand the role of Company Secretary in the various segments, it is required to understand the role of company secretary in different capacities.
-Broadly the Company Secretary is having the opportunities in the following two domains:
+Accordingly, to understand the role of company secretary in the various segments, it is required to understand the role of company secretary in different capacities.
+Broadly the company secretary is having the opportunities in the following two domains: